Tea set on a table

 Strategies By Design

 Hello TEA members!
 I am an external evaluator and a founding member of GrEEN TEA.
-As a private consultant, I have over 30 years’ experience in qualitative and quantitative research and working with public health departments, and over 20 years in tobacco prevention evaluation, working with both Local Lead Agencies and competitive grantees funded by the California Tobacco Prevention Program.
+As a private consultant, I have over 35 years’ experience in qualitative and quantitative research and working with public health departments, and nearly 25 years in tobacco prevention evaluation, working with both Local Lead Agencies and competitive grantees.
 As a private consultant, I have designed a variety of assessment tools, developed numerous studies and final evaluation reports, and designed numerous single- and multi-year evaluation plans.
-I’m also a co-author of the California Tobacco Prevention Evaluation Plan and the Tell Your Story Guidelines for Preparing Useful Evaluation Reports.
+I’m also a co-author of the California Tobacco Control Evaluation Guide, the Tell Your Story Guidelines for Preparing Useful Evaluation Reports, Evaluating Local Policy Adoption Campaigns in California: Tobacco Retail License (TRL) Adoption (published in the Journal of Community Health) and Facilitators And Barriers to Passing Local Policies That Prohibit the Sale of Flavored Tobacco Products: Qualitative Analysis of Strategies Implemented by 36 Public Health Agencies in California 2017-2021 (published in Preventing Chronic Disease).

 With an MA in Organization Development (OD), I am personally and professionally passionate about the Tobacco Evaluator Alliance (TEA).
 Never before has there been such an entity in California for CTPP-funded evaluators.
 We now have a place where we can come together, share what works, provide support to one another and be part of an evaluator community!

-When I’m not working, you can find me piddling around in my yard, cooking up the yummiest-ever marinara sauce or taking a walk around the neighborhood.
+When I’m not working, you can find me piddling around in my yard, planting and drying herbs, cooking up the yummiest-ever marinara sauce or taking a walk around the neighborhood.